justinnhli/website/src/posts/2018-12/dynalist.md

 **Dynalist: Appearance**

 And so I discovered Dynalist several weeks ago.
-Functionally and even visually, Dynalist is very similar to WorkFlowy - in fact, the [founders were WorkFlowy users until they found missing features](https://dynalist.io/about).
+Functionally and even visually, Dynalist is very similar to WorkFlowy - in fact, [the founders were WorkFlowy users until they ran into missing features](https://dynalist.io/about).
 The app allows you to make arbitrarily nested lists, lets you "zoom" into sublists, and has the additional features to add checkboxes, due dates, and so on.

 <div class="dynalist-center">
 <a href="/files/dynalist/dynalist-home.png"><img src="/files/dynalist/dynalist-home.png" alt="The Dyanlist interface" title="The Dynalist interface"></a>